 Student Perspectives on Reading Lists Research

-Key Data Points
+Key Data Points:

-- The online survey of approximately 237 students was completed between April 14th to May 22nd, 2022. - 2.
+- The online survey of approximately 237 students was completed between April 29th and May 13th, 2022. - 2.
 Three focus group sessions with 11 students total were held between May 9th and May 11th, 2022.